Configuring breaking changes

 Ignoring optional parameter changes

-If your API consumers are expected to handle optional parameters gracefully, you can make adding new optional parameters non-breaking:
+If our API consumers are expected to handle optional parameters gracefully, we can make adding new optional parameters non-breaking:

 # changes-rules.yaml - Flexible optional parameters